iglosiggio/huayra-drivers-common/README.md

 Command line interface
 ----------------------
-The simplest frontend is the "huayra-drivers" command line tool.
+The simplest frontend is the `huayra-drivers` command line tool.
 You can use it to show the available driver packages which apply to the current system (`huayra-drivers list`), or to install all drivers which are appropriate for automatic installation (`sudo huayra-drivers autoinstall`), which is mostly